 $300 per farm/family (up to three people)

 Class size is limited and pre-paid registration is required.
-Registration will open once all locations have been confirmed.
+Register online at SSFAR.eventbrite.com.

 For more information on the course, contact Kate Ryan, firstname.lastname@example.org, (425) 357-6024.